 Innovation capabilities play a key role in the survival and growth of organizations (Francis & Bessant, 2005).
-Innovation capability is also considered an important means of achieving an organization's advantage and sustainable competitive success (Liao et al., 2017).
-Innovation capability is an organization's capacity to develop new products through innovative behavior, strategic capabilities technological processes (Wang & Ahmed, 2004).
-Ambidexterity innovation, which combines exploratory innovation exploitative innovation, enables organizations to develop existing capabilities and explore new opportunities to improve short-term and long-term performance (Voss & Voss, 2013).
+Innovation capability is also considered an important means of achieving an organization's competitive advantage and sustainable success (Liao et al., 2017).
+Innovation capability is an organization's capacity to develop new products through innovative behavior, strategic capabilities and technological processes (Wang & Ahmed, Ambidexterity innovation.
+2004). combines exploratory innovation and exploitative innovation, enables organizations to develop existing capabilities and explore new opportunities to improve short-term and long-term performance (Voss & Voss, 2013).

 Based on the results of previous research, it shows that exploitative innovation has a strong impact on performance (Gong et al., 2021).
-Exploitative innovation builds on existing knowledge and strengthens existing skills, processes, and structures (Jansen et The challenge to improve 2006). performance in tourism destinations today is to try to be better than competitors by meeting the needs and desires of tourists.
+Exploitative innovation builds on existing knowledge and strengthens existing skills, processes, and structures (Jansen et al., 2006).
+The challenge to improve performance in tourism destinations today is to try to be better than competitors by meeting the needs and desires of tourists.

-With inclusive leadership, it emphasizes a mutually inclusive, mutually beneficial relationship between the leader and subordinates.
+With inclusive leadership, it emphasizes a inclusive, mutually beneficial relationship between the leader and his subordinates.
 Inclusive leadership conveys organizational signals to employees that they dare to think, innovate and change.
-Inclusive leaders focus on differentiating between employee needs and increasing employees' sense of identity in organization, thus inclusive leadership can support a harmonious work atmosphere so that ultimately inclusive leadership can improve organizational performance.
+Inclusive leaders focus on differentiating between employee needs and increasing employees' sense of identity in the organization, thus inclusive leadership can support a harmonious work atmosphere so that ultimately inclusive leadership can improve organizational performance.

-Through dynamic capabilities which is a general theory of competition which shows that the basis for advantage sustainable competitive or organizational performance lies in organizational resources that are able to integrate, build and reconfigure specific internal and external capabilities of the organization in response to changes in its environment (David J. Teece; Gary Pisano; Amy Shuen, 2009).
-The greater the inclusive leadership efforts in tourism destinations, the better the organization's ability to develop innovation capabilities, which will then further performance of improve the destinations.
-Based on the conceptual reasoning that has been built in the relationship between inclusive leadership, Exploitative Innovation Capabilities organizational performance, the following hypothesis is built:
+Through dynamic capabilities theory, which is a general theory of competition which shows that the basis for competitive advantage or sustainable organizational performance lies in organizational resources that are able to integrate, build and reconfigure specific internal and external capabilities of the organization in response to changes in its environment (David J. Teece; Gary Pisano; Amy Shuen, 2009).
+The greater the inclusive leadership efforts in tourism destinations, the better the organization's ability to develop innovation capabilities, which will then further improve the performance of tourism destinations.
+Based on the conceptual reasoning that has been built in the relationship between inclusive leadership, Exploitative Innovation Capabilities and organizational performance, the following hypothesis is built:

-H3: Exploitative Innovation Capabilities mediate inclusive leadership and organizational performance.
+H3: Exploitative innovation capabilities mediate inclusive leadership and organizational performance.